 Voila!
 You’ve just increased your branded search volume considerably.

-Not to mention, you’re probably going to generate a sizable number of highly-qualified leads as well as directly boost your brand equity.
+You will probably generate a sizable number of highly qualified leads and directly boost your brand equity.

 Just be sure to suggest to the attendees to check out your brand.